 How to Invest in Carbon Credits

-Like many intangible assets, it is not possible to invest in carbon credits directly.
+Like many intangible assets, investing in carbon credits directly is impossible.
 While you can buy carbon credits yourself, you cannot resell them unless you are a broker.
 Thankfully, there are two methods that you can use to invest in carbon credits.

 The more complicated method is to invest in carbon futures.
-This means that you will enter into a contact with a third-party to trade carbon credits at some point in the future.
-I have never done this myself, and I do not recommend this unless you are an expert futures investor.
+This means that you will enter into a contract with a third party to trade carbon credits at some point in the future.
+I have never done this, and I do not recommend this unless you are an expert futures investor.
 This method is complex and time-consuming.
 Also, investing in carbon exchange-traded funds (ETFs) accomplishes the same thing much more easily.

-Investing in a carbon ETF essentially means that you are having a professional invest in carbon credit futures for you.
+Investing in a carbon ETF means having a professional invest in carbon credit futures for you.
 This method is far easier and quicker.
 It is also more accessible, as a variety of popular platforms offer carbon ETFs.

 See Related: Best ESG ETFs to Invest in Today